 Manifesting solutions to environmental challenges requires a deep understanding of "place," by which we mean a sense of the history, culture, economy, and ecology of a location.
 Facing environmental challenges cannot be divorced from understanding either the people or the ecological realities of the location where the challenge is situated or from where the solution is to emerge.
 This is true everywhere, but it is best understood by focusing on a single place.
 This course will explore a specific place through both ecological and cultural narratives (in other words, through history, biology, literature, geology, and political science) to understand how this place came to be in the condition it is today and how to improve conditions for both itself and the human communities associated with it.
 This course will involve use of the college's science research facilities, GIS technology, and interviews with numerous people involved in the use and management of the selected location.
 Instructors: Holly Peterson and Joseph Witt.
 Credit: 1 Unit (3 semester-hours).

 Environmental issues and solutions also need to be viewed in a global context.
 In addition to the core environmental science courses, the faculty of the School will each teach an elective course in their area of specialization that takes an expansive view on a particular topic, tool, or concept.
 You will enroll in one of these electives based on your interest, previous coursework, and discussion with the School's director.
-Each elective will incorporate the skills and knowledge presented in the Sustainability Practicum and Understanding of Place, but will be characterized by small class size and an emphasis on intimate discussion of key case studies.
+Each elective will incorporate the skills and knowledge presented in the core courses and the co-curricular skills workshops, but will be characterized by small class size and an emphasis on intimate discussion of key case studies.